A Wall Street Journal columnist said Joe Biden was part of Hunter’s business deal. Hours later, its news reporters said the opposite.

 In response, the editorial board posted “A Note to Readers,” in which it vowed that its writers “won’t wilt under cancel-culture pressure.”

 Strassel is a prominent conservative writer who is a member of the Journal’s editorial board and a Fox News contributor.
-She is the author of a book published last year titled, “Resistance (At All Costs): How Trump Haters Are Breaking America.”
+She is the author of a book published last year titled “Resistance (At All Costs): How Trump Haters Are Breaking America.”
 Trump publicly praised her book and has retweeted her comments dozens of times.

 Her Thursday column on the Bidens — titled “The Biden ‘Family Legacy’” — was republished by FoxNews.com, but the Journal’s news story on the same topic was not.